uchicago-cs/cmsc22000/website/project/issue-pr-grading.rst

 -  For tasks that you committed to doing, you are allowed to reassign a task to a future sprint, or place it back into the backlog.
-   However, if a task gets delayed before it is completed, it may affect your score on that task.
+   However, if a task gets delayed before it is completed, it may affect your score on that task (we elaborate on this in the rubric below)
 -  | For any task, if you realize that it will take longer than you anticipated, you are allowed to close the task and spawn smaller tasks in its place.
 The closed task will then not contribute to